 Internet file transfers are frequently subject to delays of various types.
-One might expect that larger file transfers tend to encounter more delays.
+Intuitively, download times on the Internet depend on the sizes of the files being transferred, so the larger the file, the longer its takes to download it.
 In this paper it is seen that for very large transfers this notion is overly simplistic, using some novel ideas from statistics and probability.
-In particular, in the context of HTTP (web browsing) responses, the joint behavior of large values of three variables, size of response, time duration of response, and throughput (rate = size / time) are considered.
-In Section 3 it is seen that for the largest responses, throughput tends to be more closely related to time, and essentially independent of response size.
+In particular, in the context of HTTP (HyperText Transfer Protocol, i.e. web browsing) responses, the joint behavior of large values of three variables, size of response, time duration of response, and throughput (rate = size / time) are considered.
+In Section 3 it is seen that for the largest responses, throughput tends to be more closely related to duration, and essentially independent of response size.
 This result is consistent with that of Maulik, Resnick and Rootzén (2002).
-See also Resnick (2001), (2003).
+See also Resnick (2003), (2004a).

 The identification of the tendency of large values of object size and throughput to be independent has important ramifications for networking researchers.
-While the very large file transfers considered here are comparatively rare, measurements of Internet web traffic demonstrate that the transfer of these files comprises a significant fraction of all the bytes transferred on the Internet (e.g., 25% of all the bytes traversing a gigabit per second access link during a multihour observation interval).
+While the very large file transfers considered here are comparatively rare, measurements of Internet web traffic demonstrate that the transfer of these files comprises a significant fraction of all the bytes transferred on the Internet (e.g., the data in Hernandez-Campos, Jeffay and Smith (2003) showed that only 0.38% of the web files had a size of 100 KB or more, but these files represented 48.69% of the total bytes in the web traffic measured in a gigabit link)").
 Hence understanding the dynamics of these transfers is critical to understanding the impact of diverse networking technologies such as routing, congestion control, and server design on end-user performance measures.
-For example, during file transfers, Internet servers typically maintain state on the status of the transfer and the maintenance of this state is a significant factor affecting the scalability of servers (i.e., the ability of servers to service increasing numbers of connections or clients).
+For example, during file transfers, Internet servers typically maintain state for each transfer separately and the maintenance of this state is a significant factor affecting the scalability of servers (i.e., the ability of servers to service increasing numbers of connections or clients).
 Conventional wisdom leads one to eschew large file transfers (and hence the hosting of large files) as their (supposed) extreme transfer times may reduce the servers request throughput (request completion rate).
-The analysis presented here suggests these concerns This agrees with the network-centric intuition that the rate of communication depends only on the network technology and not in the amount of data transferred.
+The analysis presented here suggests these concerns may be unfounded.
+This agrees with the network-centric intuition that the rate of communication depends mostly on the state and speed of the network and not so much on the amount of data transferred.
 It is interesting, however, to confirm that the network does behave in the expected way as this implies that no extra bottlenecks are experienced by long file transfers.
 Viewed another way, the indications of extremal dependence of inverse throughput and duration seem to suggest that a significant percentage of the longest durations are due to low throughput rates rather than large file transfers.
 This supports a hypothesis that persistent network pathologies (e.g., persistent network congestion or misconfigured routers/servers), or the heterogeneity of the network technologies used to connect end-systems to the Internet (from slow modems to gigabit Ethernet), distort the natural dependency between size and duration.